spdx/tools-golang/README.md

 spdx-go is a collection of Go packages intended to make it easier for Go programs to work with [SPDX®](https://spdx.org/) files.

-This software is in an extremely pre-alpha state (hence the "v0/" directory).
+This software is in an early state, and its API may change significantly (hence the "v0/" directory).

 ## What it does